collab-uniba/developersInactivityAnalysis/README.md

 ### CommitExtractor.py

 #### Params

-- `gitRepoName`: repository name in the form of organization/repository
+Uses the tokens defined in `Resources/tokens.txt` and the list of repository urls in `Resources/repositories.txt`, as defined in the `Settings.py` file.

-- `tokenNo`: number of the token to use from the tokens file (`Resources/tokens.txt`) or the token itself
+- None.

 #### Requirements